SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/email-setup-in-superoffice.md

 ## Setup: Send an invitation by email to external users

-To be able to send an invitation by email to external users, you must:
+To send an invitation by email to external users, you must:

 * configure your email setup in SuperOffice Inbox